changeworld/azure-docs.ja-jp/articles/storage/files/storage-dotnet-how-to-use-files.md

     // Check current usage stats for the share.
     // Note that the ShareStats object is part of the protocol layer for the File service.
     Microsoft.Azure.Storage.File.Protocol.ShareStats stats = share.GetStats();
-    Console.WriteLine("Current share usage: {0} GB", stats.Usage.ToString());
+    Console.WriteLine("Current share usage: {0} GiB", stats.Usage.ToString());

-    // Specify the maximum size of the share, in GB.
+    // Specify the maximum size of the share, in GiB.
-    // This line sets the quota to be 10 GB greater than the current usage of the share. share.Properties.Quota = 10 + stats.Usage;
+    // This line sets the quota to be 10 GiB greater than the current usage of the share. share.Properties.Quota = 10 + stats.Usage;
     share.SetProperties();

     // Now check the quota for the share.
 Call FetchAttributes() to populate the share's properties. share.FetchAttributes();
-    Console.WriteLine("Current share quota: {0} GB", share.Properties.Quota);
+    Console.WriteLine("Current share quota: {0} GiB", share.Properties.Quota);
 }
 ```